xian-hongwang/ml-platform-users/README.md

 ### 3 Open a Pull Request

+If you would like to use the GPU resources, please open a Pull Request and briefly describe your use case and why you need the resources.
-After approval, credentials will be sent via email.
+After review and approval, access credentials will be sent via email.

 ---